 Most of the department’s support for graduate students takes place through these appointments:

 - Teaching assistants (TAs) help teach students in a specified course or courses under the general supervision of faculty or academic staff.
 TAs grade papers, lead labs and discussion sections, and hold office hours.
 They may also be assigned primary responsibility for an entire course.

 - Research assistants (RAs) carry out activities connected with research studies assigned by the supporting department or principal research investigator.

-Appointments to teaching assistant or research assistant positions are offered through various departments and programs.
+Appointments to a teaching assistant or research assistant position are offered through various departments and programs.
 You are encouraged to seek TA or RA positions outside the department, particularly if such positions will contribute to developing your dissertation research project.

 Graduate Instructor Positions

 Students are encouraged to apply for financial support outside the department.
 If appropriate, you will be encouraged to apply for the National Science Foundation Graduate School Fellowship and other external fellowships.
-Fellowships are also available for under-represented and 7 educationally disadvantaged students, for students with a diversity of views and experiences, and for other student backgrounds.
+Fellowships are also available for underrepresented and educationally disadvantaged students, for students with a diversity of views and experiences, and for other student backgrounds.
 Other avenues of financial assistance include student employment and various loan programs that are based on financial need.
-Refer to the Graduate School for funding opportunities.
+Refer to the Graduate School funding information website .

 International Student & Scholar Services (ISSS) Financial Aid

-In an effort to assist international students who are experiencing financial hardship due to unforeseen circumstances, ISSS offers a very limited amount of financial aid to international students.
+In an effort to assist international students who are experiencing financial hardship due to unforeseen circumstances, International Student & Scholar Services (ISSS) offers a very limited amount of financial aid to international students.
 ISSS international student funding is designed to assist with the cost of tuition and fees only; international students must document that they are employed in an effort to cover their living expenses.

 Additional Financial Aid